Daeren/telegram-bot-api-c/readme.md

     .setWebhook({"url": "https://site.xx/myBot"})
     .then(function(isOk) {
         if(!isOk)
-            throw new Error("Oops...problems with webhook...");
+            throw new Error("Oops...problem with the webhook...");

         gBot.http(objSrvOptions, cbMsg);
     });